ProHyphonzDaCoder/discord-leveling-bot/README.md

 ## Credits
 I based this off of another repository, but heavily modified it: https://github.com/roefinoavrililo/Discord.JS-Leveling-Bot

-I made this repository for a client, who goes by [ProHyphonzDaCoder](https://github.com/ProHyphonzDaCoder) on GitHub.

 ## How to setup this leveling bot